Go to content

 Orders with unread replies marked with yellow labels.

-Apart from usability improvements and bug fixes, the web portal has also been updated with new sought-after features since its release.
+Since its release, the web portal has also been updated with new sought-after.

 Sign in using BankID

 From a business perspective, adding support for BankID was a must-have feature.
-Many clients required it for even signing a contract with Feelgood.
+Many clients require it for even signing a contract.

 English language support

-Several of Feelgood’s clients have a substantial amount of native English-speaking employees.
-Therefore, adding English language support made sense for both accessibility and business reasons.
+Several clients have a substantial amount of native English-speaking employees.
+Hence, adding English language support made sense for both accessibility and business reasons.

 Manage invoice data

-This was a feature we planned to include in the initial release, but couldn’t due to backend limitations.
-Luckily, this was sorted out a couple of months later.
+This was a feature we planned to include in the initial release, but couldn’t due to backend limitations at the time.
+This was sorted out and the feature was shipped a couple of months later.

 Feelgood Design System update

-In the Autumn of 2021, we made a big visual update by implementing the Feelgood Design System.
+In the Autumn of 2021, we made a big visual update by implementing the Feelgood Design System that we started working on in 2019.

-Since then Feelgood Web Portal has had the same look and feel as the Feelgood Mobile App and Feelgood Visitor Registration.
-This update also included general improvements to usability, accessibility, and UX Copy.
+The Feelgood Web Portal now has the same look and feel as the Feelgood mobile app and Feelgood Visitor Registration.
+This update also included some specific usability and accessibility improvements.

-While lots of fine-tuning still remains, this update has been well received.
-Apart from some initial performance issues and a couple of visual bugs, support staff hasn’t noted any complaints.
+This update was well-received.
+Apart from some initial performance issues and and visual bugs, support staff didn’t notice any complaints.

 A page with a form for entering complementary details when placing an order in the Feelgood Web Portal.

-The new look and feel applied to one of the pages when placing a new order.
+The new look and feel applied to one of the steps when placing a new order.

 In detail: Feelgood Visitor Registration